-Yes.
-But this shouldn’t seem strange to a Christian.
-Protestants, after all, believe that Jesus uses means to accomplish his work, that he speaks and acts through his body, the Church — in short, that we who belong to Him are his hands and feet and voice in this world.
+But this shouldn’t seem strange to any Christian.
+Protestants, after all, believe that Jesus uses means to accomplish his work, that he speaks through his ministers, that He acts through his body, the Church — in short, that we who belong to Him are his hands and feet and voice in this world.

 This is what Catholics refer to as the incarnational principle.
-Catholics simply believe that as the Church continues Christ’s work in this world, so God has chosen to communicate his grace through visible signs or actions that impart the graces that each of them depicts.
+We simply believe that as the Church continues Christ’s work in this world, so God has chosen to communicate his grace through visible signs or actions that, by the Holy Spirit, impart the graces that each of them depicts.
 As biblical illustrations, just think of Naaman the Syrian who dipped himself in Jordan River and was cleansed of his leprosy.
 Think of Jesus sending the man born blind to wash in the pool of Siloam in order to receive his sight.
 In either case, it’s not that the water was somehow “magical,” but God chose to use it give grace.
-This is precisely the Catholic view of the sacraments.
+This is precisely what Catholics believe happens through the sacraments.

-There are many, many great resources out there for learning about the sacraments of the Catholic Church.
-Here are some of our favorites.
+There are tons of great resources available for learning about the sacraments of the Catholic Church.
+Here are some to get you going.